-- The primary software platforms to deliver synchronous learning will be SeeSaw, Google Classroom, and Zoom. - The school provides 1:1 devices for all students in grades K 8 for in-school learning.
+- The primary software platforms to deliver synchronous learning will be SeeSaw, Google Classroom, and Zoom. - The school provides 1:1 devices for all students in grades 3 8 for in-school learning.
+K-2 students share a cart of laptops for in-school learning.
 Grades 6 8 at home and/or remote learning use is based on the school's take home policy.
 Those who need internet service at home need to reach out to the school to be connected with community and possible school resources available to them. - Teachers will use their MacBook Air as the Zoom device in their classrooms.
 Some rooms may be equipped with additional technology to support remote learning. - Student and staff machines will have software and operating systems updated to fit the configuration and compatibility of the school network and other school equipment. - Students and staff will follow technology best practices.
-See Appendix C. - Students attending school in person should have their own headphones or earbuds.
+See Appendix C. - Students attending school in person in grades 5 -8 will need to have their own headphones or earbuds.